 This module builds on the knowledge gained in year 2 Thermofluids& Mechanical Principles 2 module to extend students’ knowledge and skills in structural analysis based on fracture mechanics and fatigue.
 Simulation will be used to give a practical introduction to the finite element analysis (FEA) method for structural analysis.
 Thermofluids mechanics aspects involving conversion and transfer of energy such as turbo machines (pumps, turbines…) and heat exchangers will be discussed.
 The module also provides a further understanding of numerical methods employed in heat transfer analysis.

 This module is designed to develop, refine and apply the ideas and skills introduced in the second level modules than involve mechanics, electronics, control and computing.
 It enables students to identify and develop skills in the solution of problems relating to electromechanical design in mechatronics products.
 On the one hand, the students develop skills to solve, model and interpret dynamics behavior of structures and systems.
 On the other hand it introduces to students how embedded microprocessors may be used to sense, process and control real world events,

 The module covers topics such as modelling of multi degree of freedom of vibrating systems, natural frequencies, damping, mode shapes, response due to various excitations, graphical tools for control systems, transient response, gain control, cascade compensations, z-transform, sensors and actuators, and their signal conditioning, microcontroller programming and use of related software such as MATLAB and microcontroller specific software.

-This module is a core module in all the BSc programmes offered by the School and forms a capstone experience for the course.
+This module is a core module in the MEng and BEng Mechanical Engineering programmes and forms a capstone experience for the course.
 This major project is undertaken throughout the final year of the BEng programme and Stage three of the MEng programme, allowing the students to research and study in depth a topic in Mechanical Engineering which is of personal interest, thus allowing them to demonstrate their ability to